Smith Normal Forms of Graphical Hermite Simplices: Introduction

 \section{Introduction}

-The study of geometric and algebraic properties of lattice simplices, including those presented by matrices in Hermite normal form, has been of significant recent interest~\cite{localhstarpaper,LaplacianSimplicesDigraphs,triangulationslecturehall,braundavisanti,BraunDavisReflexive,braundavishanelylanesolus, BraunDavisSolusIDP,braunhanely,BraunLiu,braunolsenehrhartlimits,rectsimppaper,hibihermite,selfdualreflexivesimplices,gorensteinproperties,gorensteingivendelta, higashitanicounterexamples, higashitaniprime, higashitanisimplicesmaxdimension, universalsimplices, SolusNumeralSystems,tsuchiyagorenstein}.
+The study of geometric and algebraic properties of lattice simplices, including those presented by matrices in Hermite normal form, has been of significant recent interest~\cite{abendschymura,localhstarpaper,LaplacianSimplicesDigraphs,triangulationslecturehall,braundavisanti,BraunDavisReflexive,braundavishanelylanesolus, BraunDavisSolusIDP,braunhanely,BraunLiu,braunolsenehrhartlimits,rectsimppaper,hibihermite,selfdualreflexivesimplices,gorensteinproperties,gorensteingivendelta, higashitanicounterexamples, higashitaniprime, higashitanisimplicesmaxdimension, universalsimplices, SolusNumeralSystems,tsuchiyagorenstein}.
 Bruns and Gubeladze~\cite{rectsimppaper} studied algebraic properties of rectangular simplices, i.e., simplices obtained as the convex hull of the zero vector and the columns of a diagonal matrix with positive integer entries.
 These are in one sense the simplest matrices in Hermite normal form, yet the arithmetic structure of the integer points in the simplicial cone over a rectangular simplex is complicated.
 Various simplices of recent interest can be thought of as small lattice perturbations of a rectangular simplex, for example, lecture hall simplices after a suitable unimodular transformation~\cite[Section 3]{triangulationslecturehall}.

-Motivated by this observation, we initiate the study of a family of simplices that we refer to as graphical Hermite simplices.
+Motivated by this observation, we initiate the study of a family of simplices that we refer to as directed graphical simplices.
 These are simplices obtained as small lattice perturbations of a rectangular simplex, where the perturbation is determined by the structure of an acyclic directed graph.
+A special subfamily of these are the graphical Hermite simplices, obtained when the edges of the acyclic directed graph is directed towards the vertex with the larger label.
 Our goal in this paper is to study the structure of the cokernel of the matrix of vertices for such a simplex, which is done by studying the Smith normal form of the matrix.
 The study of the Smith normal form of an integer matrix, or equivalently of the cokernel, is an important topic both within and outside the context of lattice simplices~\cite{distinguishinggraphsnf,criticalstarscomplete,oaxacaarithstructures,criticalsignedgraphs,criticalstarclique,2025picardjacobian,snfdifferential,stanleysnfcomb,wangstanley}.